Bug Out Bike: THE Most Reliable Way To Escape

 You probably already have one; if not, you can easily get one cheaply.

-Millions of Americans regularly ride a bike for exercise, fun, and transportation.
+Millions of Americans regularly ride for exercise, fun, and transportation.

 Bikes are everywhere, and we’ve ridden them our entire lives!